Black Tarantula: Carlos LaMuerto

-While out patrolling, Black Tarantula runs into White Tiger being attacked by Hand ninjas exactly like he was.
-After diving in to help her he is killed by White Tiger and resurrected by the Hand as an assassin.
-Carlos then leads an attack against Daredevil at his home along with White Tiger, Lady Bullseye, and Lord Hirochi.
-They were fought off after Daredevil was joined by Master Izo and Iron Fist.
-Black Tarantula defeated Iron Fist but stopped White Tiger from killing him, giving the excuse that he did not want the competition.
+While out patrolling, Black Tarantula runs into White Tiger being attacked by Hand ninjas.
+While trying to help her, Black Tarantula is killed by White Tiger and resurrected by the Hand as an assassin.
+Black Tarantula then leads an attack against Daredevil at his home along with White Tiger, Lady Bullseye, and Lord Hirochi.
+They are fought off by Daredevil, Master Izo, and Iron Fist.

-Black Tarantula and White Tiger are then given the assignment to kill Foggy Nelson by Lady Bullseye, who has been hired by the Owl.
-Black Tarantula instead saves Foggy's life and then battles White Tiger, attempting to cure her of the Hand's influence.

-When Matt Murdock took over leadership of the Hand, Black Tarantula became Matt Murdock's lieutenant, along with White Tiger.
-He then currently ran the Hand in North America and oversaw the construction of "Shadowland" while Matt and White Tiger were in Japan, meeting high ranking Hand leaders from across the globe and discussing Murdock's vision of a more heroic Hand.
-While New York was in crisis, Black Tarantula is ordered by White Tiger to execute looters, but he becomes confused and sees that something is wrong with Matt Murdock's motives.
-However, White Tiger was still possessed by the Hand and stabbed Black Tarantula in his back with a blade, and tossed him over the edge of Shadowland to fall into a vehicle, leaving him for dead.
-In the aftermath, it is revealed that Black Tarantula is still alive, having been cared for by Night Nurse following his confrontation with White Tiger.
+When Matt Murdock takes over leadership of the Hand, Black Tarantula and White Tiger become his lieutenants.
+Black Tarantula oversees the construction of "Shadowland" while Murdock and White Tiger are in Japan, meeting high-ranking Hand leaders from across the globe and discussing Murdock's vision of a more heroic Hand.
+While New York is in crisis, Black Tarantula is ordered by White Tiger to execute looters, but he becomes confused and sees that something is wrong with Murdock's motives.
+White Tiger, still possessed by the Hand, stabs Black Tarantula and leaves him for dead.
+Black Tarantula survives and is rehabilitated by Night Nurse.

-During the "Hunted" storyline, Black Tarantula is among the animal-themed characters who are captured by Taskmaster and Black Ant as part of Kraven the Hunter's "Great Hunt".